alyshain/alyshain/README.md

 Hello, I'm Alyshai! 👋

-🔭 I'm currently a **Consultant, Analytics and Insights at [CBT](https://convergentbt.com/)** where I apply my technical skills to solve real-world problems and provide data-driven insights.
+🔭 I'm currently a **Consultant, Analytics and Insights at [Covergent Business Technologies](https://convergentbt.com/)** where I apply my technical skills to solve real-world problems and provide data-driven insights.

 😄 I have a Masters in Computer Science from FAST NUCES Islamabad, where I conducted research in the field of machine learning.
 I have also been a content creator, digital account manager, and writer.
 I enjoy learning, growing, and implementing new ideas.